Closed

 Activities funded

-- Creation, experimentation, or research (individual)
+- Creation, experimentation, and research by individual artists

 Eligibility